schriftgestalt/MergeLayer/readme.md

 # Merge Layer
-This plugins helps to combine to masters on export.
+This plugin combines two masters on export.
 E.g.: when you have a solid and a highlight layer and you like to have a font that combines both.
 The highlight layer with the solid layer in the background:

 ![Outlines](SampleFile/outlines.png)